 A signature story is an intriguing, authentic, involving narrative (as opposed to a stand-alone set of facts or features) with a strategic message that enables growth by clarifying or enhancing the brand, the customer relationship, the organization, and/or the business strategy.
 It is a strategic asset that can be leveraged through time providing inspiration and direction both internally and externally.

 A Signature Story Must:

-- Be authentic – the story’s audience cannot perceive the story to be phony, contrived, or a transparent selling effort.
-Further, there should be substance behind the story and its message in the form of programs, policies, or transparency that support it.
+- Be authentic – the story’s audience cannot perceive the story to be phony, contrived or a transparent selling effort.
+Further, there should be the substance behind the story and its message in the form of programs, policies, or transparency that support it.

 - Be involving – the audience member should be drawn into the story (which usually, but not always, precipitates a cognitive, emotional, or behavioral response).

 - Be strategic – the story should have a strategic message linked to the brand that enables growth by clarifying or enhancing the brand, the customer relationship, the organization, and/or the business strategy.

 A signature story is an asset with enduring relevance and the capacity to inspire and provide direction over a long period.
 As it gets retold, signature stories gain authenticity, traction, and influence.
 The principal targets for signature stories are employees and existing and potential customers.
 Signature stories can provide employees a source of inspiration and a cornerstone for organizational culture and values.